fablabbcn/smartcitizen-docs/docs/start.md

 - Create your own custom backend.
 We can share all the different modules of our backend in order for you to receive data as on the curl example above, calibrate it and store it.
 Contact us at <a href="mailto:support@smartcitizen.me">support@smartcitizen.me</a>.

-- Keep using our backend but request our public API <a href="http://api.smartcitizen.me/" target="_blank">api.smartcitizen.me</a> and then fill your local Mysql with it.
+- Keep using our backend but request our public API <a href="http://api.smartcitizen.me/" target="_blank">api.smartcitizen.me</a> and then fill database choise with it.

 ### How to use the SD Card?